3dify/AR-rigging-experiments/README.md

 cp scripts/default-config.js scripts/config.js
 ```

 Then modify scripts/config.js to have valid Unity 3d, and Blender path, as well as authorization credencials for Vuforia and FTP.
+Vuforia is using ARtree.

 ## Running